oda-hub/doc-handbook/README.md

 * make **references** to the doc and from the doc:
    *  **Make documentation discoverable! - i.e. referenced from known locations**.
 Not discoverable doc is all but useless and will likely be re-done unknowing.
    *  not be afraid to put references to diverse resources, including restricted internal resources.

+### Syncronozing git, redmine, etc

+We have many sources for doc.
+Luckily, we have tools to synchronize them.

+For example [redmine-flow] (try `pip install redmine-flow`) allows to push/pull docs from redmine similarly to git.
+To convert between doc formats, it's good to use [pandoc].